-- Each school has reviewed contracts and SLAs and CFO has put together a contract register to show which SLAs need to be adopted centrally with an initial timetable put together. - Each school has developed a premises development plan prioritising work and allowing time to get value for money. - The trust has in place a finance policy and procedure document highlighting what schools need to do when going though the procurement process to ensure value for money. - Working closely with the Headteachers of each school to ensure that once positions become vacant, there is an appropriate level of scrutiny to determine best value in finding a replacement post. - The trust is starting to create a contractors register so that each school has a choice of contractors to use and choose from.
+- Each school has reviewed contracts and SBMs and CFO has put together a contract register to show which SLAs need to be adopted centrally with an initial timetable put together.
+We have reviewed SLA's for the following examples - - Governance - o ICT Supplier - o Payroll - Photocopiers - Each school has continued to develop a premises development plan prioritising work and allowing time to get value for money. - The trust has in place a finance policy and procedure document highlighting what schools need to do when going through the procurement process to ensure value for money. - Working closely with the Headteachers of each school to ensure that once positions become vacant, there is an appropriate level of scrutiny to determine best value in finding a replacement post.